Can I let you in on a little secret?

 We also have a guide on the best VPN services here.

-Note: The top two recommended VPNs in the table below (NordVPN and Surfshark) also offer VPN ad blocking features.
+Note: The top two recommended VPNs in the table below (NordVPN and Surfshark) also offer VPN ad-blocking features.
 This will allow you to easily block advertisements and trackers directly in the VPN app.
-They were also among the fastest VPN services we have tested this year.
+They were also among the fastest VPN services we tested this year.
 Check out the link to the website or read our VPN reviews linked below for additional info and test results.

 Stay safe and secure online.